-Moving to online or telephone working will only be acceptable if the course has a considered plan for ensuring safe, ethical practice, and as an interim arrangement.
-As soon as face-to-face counselling can resume safely within the placement, students should begin seeing clients in person again.
+This won’t be feasible for all courses, so some students will have to begin working with clients remotely.
+Online or telephone working will only be acceptable if you have a considered plan for ensuring safe, ethical practice, and as an interim arrangement.

 - undertaking risk assessments and managing risk

 - working with silence, particularly for telephone work